Kalita-Platform/kalita/kalita-website/content/docs/design/keys.md

     <img src="/seed_screen.png">
 </div>

 The best way to store your seed phrase is to write it down on paper or something [more durable](https://wiki.trezor.io/Cryptosteel).
-The following ideas are likely are not the best ones:
+The following ideas are likely not the best:
 * If you take a photo or a screenshot of the seed, the picture can be easily lost or leaked, and you will lose your funds.
 * If you place the seed in a cloud or other online storage, the cloud provider or social engineering can sweep your wallet.
 At the bare minimum the seed must be [GPG encrypted](https://www.gnupg.org/gph/en/manual/x110.html), but you definitely should be aware of unobvious attack vectors (like keyloggers or side-channel attacks).
 So, do it only if you know what you are doing.